lyn12233/uvhelper/readme.md

 ## how to use

+- set ARG_KEIL environment variable if requires armclang's std headers
-clone this git under {project_dir}, run `python -m uvhelper <option> ...` at {project_dir}, where option's include:
+- clone this git under {project_dir}, run `python -m uvhelper <option> ...` at {project_dir}, where option's include:

   - gen_stub: generates stub, meaning to initialize and populate ./stub dir
   - status: to get info about what files in ./stub is modified
   - sync_stub: synchronize changes in stub to project
   - add_target: *not implemented*
   - add_group: *not implemented*
   - add_source: *not implemented*

-after stub is generated, open a modern editor at {project_dir}/stub to take advantage of the editor's highighting.
+- after stub is generated, open a modern editor at {project_dir}/stub to take advantage of the editor's highighting.